Newkirk, New Mexico

 Newkirk is a village in Guadalupe County, New Mexico, United States.
 The community is located at the junction of Interstate 40 and New Mexico State Road 129; historic U.S. Route 66 also passes through the community.
 Its population was 7 as of the 2010 census.
 Newkirk has a post office serving ZIP Code 88431, and a service station.

-It is part of the Newkirk Census Designated Place (CDP).
+History

-Newkirk was originally called Conant, it was founded in the early 20th century.
-In the 1930s Newkirk had four gas stations, several restaurants, De Baca's Trading Post, and a scattering of cabins.
+Newkirk was originally called Conant, it was founded in the early 20th century along Route 66.
+In the 1930s Newkirk had several restaurants, cabins, four gas stations, as well as De Baca's Trading Post.
+It is now considered a ghost town.